Immigration

 • any relationship evidence or other evidence required for your visa type

-• your medical exam report (x-rays might be in a separate envelope), and
+• your medical exam report (X-rays might be in a separate envelope), and

 Present Your Sealed Visa Packet at a U.S. Port of Entry

-The immigration officer will keep your packet, which then becomes part of your permanent Alien File, also known as the A-File.
-Your A-number will be printed on your green card and you will use this number any time you correspond with U.S. immigration authorities in the future, for example, if you later decide to apply for U.S. citizenship.
+The officer will keep your packet, which then becomes part of your permanent Alien File, also known as the A-File.
+Your A-number will be printed on your green card and you will use this number any time you correspond with U.S. immigration authorities in the future, for example, if you later decide to apply for naturalized U.S. citizenship.
 Your A-number should also be annotated on your visa, if you need to reference it before your green card arrives.

 Your passport, with the visa and stamp, will serve as your temporary green card.
 It can take up to a year to receive your green card, so if you move in that time, you must notify USCIS of your address change.
 Until your green card arrives, you can use your visa and passport stamp to prove your legal right to live and work in the United States.